microsoft/nearobject-framework/README.md

 Alternatively, Microsoft provides a [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) Visual Studio Code extension that automates this process.
 After installing the extension and cloning the repository in VSCode, hit `Ctrl+Shift+P`, then find the command `CMake: Delete Cache and Reconfigure`.
 This will generate the build configuration in a `build` folder at the top-level of the source tree.
 Once done, you can build the `ALL` target (default) with the `CMake: Build` command again, `Ctrl+Shift+P`, type cmake, find the command).

 In general, you set a build target and variant, then use the `CMake: Build` command to build incrementally.
-All build targets can be found in the `CMake: Project Outline` activity bar, but a list of them will also be shown when invoking actions that involve targets:
+All build targets can be found in the `CMake: Project Outline` activity bar, but a list of them will also be shown when invoking actions that involve targets.

+You may need to enable unsupported presets versions.
+To do this, go to the Preferences UI -> search presets -> enable the option "CMake: Allow Unsupported Presets Versions"

 ### Source Dependencies